-9.3.
-Collection of Penalties. - If the respondent has exhausted his or her administrative appeals and the civil penalty has been upheld, he or she shall pay the civil penalty within days after the effective date of the final decision.
-If the respondent fails to pay the penalty, a civil action may be brought by the Director in any court of competent jurisdiction to recover the penalty.
-Any civil penalty collected under this Act shall be transmitted to .
+III.
+Uniform Laws C. Uniform Fuels and Automotive Lubricants Inspection Law Handbook 130 - 2019 9.3.
+Collection of Penalties. - If the respondent has exhausted his or her administrative app has been upheld, he or she shall pay the civil penalty within days after the e decision.
+If the respondent fails to pay the penalty, a civil action may be brought by the competent jurisdiction to recover the penalty.
+Any civil penalty collected under this to ffective date of the final Director in any court of Section 10.
+Criminal Penalties 10.1.
+Misdemeanor. - Any person who violates any provision of this Act or regulations possible guilty of a Class misdemeanor and upon conviction shall be punished by \$ nor more than \$, or imprisonment for not less than no or both. oromulgated thereto shall y a fine of not less than r more than, 10.2.
+Felony. - Any person who intentionally violates any provision of this Act or regulated or is convicted under the misdemeanor provisions of this section more than three times in a guilty of a Class felony and upon conviction shall be punished by a fine of not not more than \$, or imprisonment for not less than nor more than two-year period shall be ot less than \$ Section 11.
+Restraining Order and Injunction The Director is authorized to apply to any court of competent jurisdiction for a restraining permanent injunction restraining any person from violating any provision of this Act. order or a temporary or Section 12.
+Severability Provisions If any word, phrase, provision, or portion of this Act shall be held in a court of compunconstitutional or invalid, the unconstitutionality or invalidity shall apply only to such we portion, and for this purpose the provisions of this Act are declared to be severable.

-Section 10.
-Criminal Penalties

-10.1.
-Misdemeanor. - Any person who violates any provision of this Act or regulations promulgated thereto shall be guilty of a Class misdemeanor and upon conviction shall be punished by a fine of not less than \$, or imprisonment for not less than nor more than \$, or both.

-Section 11.
-Restraining Order and Injunction

-The Director is authorized to apply to any court of competent jurisdiction for a restraining order or a temporary or permanent injunction restraining any person from violating any provision of this Act.

-Section 12.
-Severability Provisions

-If any word, phrase, provision, or portion of this Act shall be held in a court of competent jurisdiction to be unconstitutional or invalid, the unconstitutionality or invalidity shall apply only to such word, phrase, provision, or portion, and for this purpose the provisions of this Act are declared to be severable.

 Section 13.
-Repeal of Conflicting Laws

-All laws and parts of laws contrary to or inconsistent with the provisions of this Act are repealed except as to offense committed, liabilities incurred, and claims made there under prior to the effective date of this Act.

-Section 14.
-Citation

-This Act may be cited as the "Engine Fuels and Automotive Lubricants Inspection Act of ."
-(Amended 2008)
+Repeal of Conflicting Laws All laws and parts of laws contrary to or inconsistent with the provisions of this Act are repe committed, liabilities incurred, and claims made there under prior to the effective date of this Section 14.
+Citation This Act may be cited as the "Fuels and Automotive Lubricants Inspection Act of(Amended 2008) Section 15.
+Effective Date